A Perspective on Time towards Wireless 6G

 Finally, the modeling of a relative time reference is trivial for the case when Node 1 determines the reference, but not possible in general, as the model has already predefined the role of a sender and recipient (e.g., in Fig.~\ref{fig:ShannonLayered}, Node 2 cannot be a transmitter).

 In order to consider the statistical characterization of the timing measures, we first examine the statistical decision process.
 The latency-reliability function of a given channel can be determined by using finite-blocklength theory \cite{Polyanskiy10}.
-Specifically, once the bandwidth and $T_n$ are fixed, then the number $L$ of channel uses within the time interval $\Delta t$ is also fixed.
+Specifically, once bandwidth and $T_n$ are fixed, then the number $L$ of channel uses within the time interval $\Delta t$ is also fixed.
 For a given size $D$ of a data packet, the probability in~(\ref{eq:LatencyReliability}) can be expressed in terms or the probability of success for a given data rate, expressed as bits per channel use, and this is precisely the type of result that can be obtained using finite-blocklength theory.

 We can now examine the statistical estimation case.
 Here, we need to consider the source encoding aspect of the model from Fig.~\ref{fig:ShannonLayered}, in order to show the quality of the estimated value at the receiver at the end of a given interval $\Delta t$.
 More precisely, the characterization of the quality of estimation that Node 2 can get after a certain number of channel uses is a subject to joint source-channel coding.